paazmaya/shigehachi/README.md

 which should help to determine which metric algorithm is the most suitable for the given comparison.

-The tests of this project are using the following command:

 ## Comparison example

-By running the following command:
+By running the following command on two screenshots of [naginata.fi](http://naginata.fi/en/koryu) that were taken while adjusting paddings:

 ```sh
 shigehachi --current-dir tests/fixtures/curr/website \